Creatura

 Reviews

-- The game offers a fascinating concept that allows players to explore genetics and evolution in a hands-on way.
+- The game offers a fascinating concept that allows players to experiment with genetics and evolution in a hands-on way.

-- The tutorial is lengthy and poorly structured, often filled with unhelpful dialogue, making it difficult for players to grasp the mechanics.
+- The tutorial is lengthy and often confusing, leading to frustration for players trying to learn the mechanics.

-- The game suffers from numerous bugs and crashes, which can lead to lost progress and frustration.
+- The game suffers from numerous bugs and crashes, which can hinder progress and enjoyment.

-- Controls are clunky and unintuitive, making navigation and interaction with the game environment challenging.
+- Controls are clunky and unintuitive, making navigation and interaction difficult for many players.

 “Clearly a lot of care was put into the biology side of it; it actually gets technical enough to be interesting without swamping you with info or mechanics.”